 Citations within the text should be listed chronologically (Thompson 1995, Bauer and Smith 2007).
 In the case of a personal communication or reference to unpublished data, cite the person’s initials and surname, institutional affiliation, followed by pers. comm., unpub. data, etc, strictly in the text.
 Examples: (S. Galatowitsch, University of Minnesota, unpub. data or S. Glass, UW-Madison Arboretum, pers. comm.)

 End references should be listed in alphabetical order.
-If different works by the same author are referenced, list them in chronological order.
 Please see examples below and refer to recent past issues of Ecological Restoration for reference formats.
 Authors of Restoration Notes and book reviews should keep references to a few key citations.

 Consecutive entries by the same author(s) are arranged in chronological order (earliest publication first).
 Works by the same author(s) in the same year are arranged alphabetically by title, differentiated by letter (1998a, 1998b).